 - 10- to 14-day camps for kids at class 10 age.
-Next ones are November 2015 and February 2016 for students who have just taken the J&K Class 10 exam, and April 2016 for students who have just taken the CBSE class 10 exam.
+We usually run them in February and December for students who have just taken the J&K Class 10 exam, and sometimes in April for students who have just taken the CBSE class 10 exam.

 - Camp for college students and Ladakhis who study outside Ladakh.
-Next one is in May or June 2016.
+These typically run in May or June.

 Occasional other short camps and courses, including in recent years: